Skip to Main Content

 Apache Kafka Version Compatibility

-• Conclusion: AutoMQ Kafka is compatible with Apache Kafka versions 0.9.x to 3.7.x.
+• Conclusion: AutoMQ Kafka is compatible with Apache Kafka 0.9.x to 3.7.x versions.

-• Description: If your current version is earlier than the versions mentioned above, it is recommended to upgrade first.
-If you need an updated version, please refer to Obtaining Services▸ to contact us.
+• Note: If you are currently using a version earlier than the above, it is recommended to upgrade first.
+For updates, please refer to Obtaining Services▸ to contact us.

 Apache Kafka Ecosystem Components